GaryAsher/challenge-run-site/_games/tiny-rogues.md

 restrictions_data:
   - slug: companions-only
     label: "Companions Only"
+    description: |
+      • This restriction starts after the Floor 1 boss.

-    description: "Deal damage only through companions.
-Attacks/Abilities/Items from the player are not allowed."
+      • Deal damage only through companions.

+      • Attacks/Abilities/Items from the player after Floor 1 are not allowed.

 # =============================================================================
 # CATEGORIES
 # =============================================================================